rdhelms/node-typescript-pg-starter/README.md

 `npm start`

-To run the linter, delete the `dist` folder, compile the app, and start the server:\
+To delete and build the `dist` folder, run the linter, and start the server:\
 `npm restart`

 Deploying the App